lenzlee/readmeGenerator/result/README.md

 # ReadMe File Generator

         ## Description
-        This app will auto generate a readme file based on the user's answers to a series of questions.
+        This app auto generates a readme file based on the user's answers to a series of questions.

         ## Table of Contents
         *[Installation](#installation)